PlanetSurgery/FoundRelics/README.md

 4. **Adding New Items:**
    When providing new items, ensure that the file name exactly matches its name in the JSON data.

-#.
-Panels are draggable by clicking & holding panel title bar.

    ============